FractalAsim/UnityShaderLib/README.md

  This project is to showcase a list of Shader Techniques done in Unity.

- - Contains Shader/ShaderGraph Examples that are meant to show off the technique only and not production ready.
+Contains Shader/ShaderGraph Examples that are meant to show off the technique only and not production ready.

+Shaders are Categorized into 5 categories depending on their use and complexity
+  1. <ins>Basic</ins> - Fundamental Shaders (Must know)
+  2. <ins>Common</ins> - Popular Shaders that you can find everywhere
+  3. <ins>Uncommon</ins> - Specialized or Optimized Shaders
+  4. <ins>Advanced</ins> - Complex, difficult to understand or Uber Shaders
+  5. <ins>PostProcessing</ins> - Shaders targeting 2D, Screen or 2D Sprites

 </h3>